What is Psychoanalytic Therapy?

-My training and way of working is based on psychoanalysis, the original theory and technique that founded the art of therapeutic healing as we know it today.
+My training and way of working as a therapist is based on psychoanalysis, the original theory and technique that founded the art of therapeutic healing as we know it today.
 Its inventor, Sigmund Freud, made a lot of radical discoveries for his time based on his hours of listening to his patients describe their private lives.
-He discovered that each of us has an “unconscious”, an irrational force that plays an important driver of human behavior.
+He discovered that each of us has an “unconscious”, an irrational force that plays an important driver of human thoughts and behaviors.

 Psychoanalysis has endured over the past century as a rich, provocative field of study contributing to not only psychology but to sociology, philosophy, and cultural theory.
 The fact that psychoanalysis has historically centered the experiences of upperclass, heterosexual, white patients does not erase the importance and applicability of its ideas on a universal level.
 Contemporary clinicians of all colors, from all over the world, have expanded on certain aspects of his work, re-interpreted and re-translated his writing, and adapted psychoanalysis to suit the unique needs of different cultures, different kinds of illnesses, age groups, and socio economic classes.